My saag recipe is the traditional method, with lots of short cuts, not turning the occasion of making saag into a stressful event.

-I prefer course cornmeal flour to thicken the saag and to make the chappatties so I just buy one flour, rather mixing the two, as my mum would use fine and course.
+I prefer coarse cornmeal flour to thicken the saag and to make the chappatties so I just buy one flour, rather mixing the two, as my mum would use fine and course.

-When choosing leaves, I like to add fresh methi, it’s not always available locally and saag is fine without it, the spinach gives great colour, I have used sprouts, savoy cabbage, chard, mustard leaves are usually a must, but I can’t always get them so I have tried and tested a good mixture of greens and it always works!
+When choosing leaves, I like to add fresh methi, fresh fenugreek leaves, so easy to frow or use dried as it’s not always available locally and saag is ok without it, the spinach gives great colour, I have used sprouts, savoy cabbage, chard, mustard leaves are usually a must, but I can’t always get them so I have tried and tested a good mixture of greens and it always works!

 This recipe makes 5 tubs, we eat one and save the four tubs of 500g in our deep freeze for a speedy, but healthy meal.

 Work out which leaves will take longest to cook, if they have thick stems, they will take the longest so start with them.

 I always wash the bags of leaves, even if they are ready washed, I give them a quick rinse.

 Start by chopping the ends off and any rough leaves, give them a quick chop.
 I keep the stems and just give the edges a trim.